How To Diversify Your Income & Earn More Money

 Indulging in your hobby is a great way to relax and spend some quality me-time, but did you know that your hobby can also become a source of income?
 Almost every pastime activity can be done at a professional level and turned into a business venture if you’re determined.
 Here are just some ideas:

 - Pet sitter.
 If you love spending time with animals, you’ll be pleased to find out that pet sitting jobs are in high demand.
-A few hours a week spent walking dogs or looking after the neighbour’s cat can bring in a few hundreds of dollars, so this might be a good option for you.
+A few hours a week spent walking dogs or looking after the neighbor’s cat can bring in a few hundreds of dollars, so this might be a good option for you.

 - Freelance websites abound in writing projects and you are bound to find something that matches your style, whether that’s creative, academic or Web writing.
 Taking just a few projects on the side can rapidly turn into a prosperous job that would allow you to work from home.